longshotlabs/simpl-schema/README.md

 ### The Object to Validate

-The object you pass in when validating can be a normal object, or it can be a Mongo modifier object (with `$set`, etc. keys).
-In other words, you can pass in the exact object that you are going to pass to `Collection.insert()` or `Collection.update()`.
-This is what the [collection2](https://atmospherejs.com/aldeed/collection2) package does for you.
+The object you pass in when validating can be a normal object, an instance of any class, or a MongoDB [update document](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/write-operations/change-a-document/) (also known as "modifier" object).
+It can also be an array of any of these.
+In other words, you can pass in the exact reference that you are going to pass to `insertOne`, `insertMany`, `updateOne`, or `updateMany`.
+(This is what the [Collection2](https://github.com/Meteor-Community-Packages/meteor-collection2) Meteor package does for you.)

 ### Ways to Perform Validation